degenrocket/degenrocket-server/README.md

 ...
 ```

 Note: table `posts` is not necessary if you disable web2 posts.
+However, it's suggested to create table `posts` to avoid any errors.

 ### Tables